saitamasahil/skyscraper/README_Skyscraper_reloaded.md

 Based on commit 654a31b from 2022-10-26 from [this enhanced skyscraper fork](https://github.com/detain/skyscraper) as development and maintenance obviously has been stalled there.
+This branch focuses RetroPie integration but Skyscraper can also be used without RetroPie.

 ## Included PRs